Hyundai Motor India: History

+AS of 2025, HMIL is the second largest passenger car exporter and the second largest car manufacturer in India.

 Manufacturing facilities

 HMIL has two manufacturing plants, one in Irungattukottai, Tamil Nadu and Other in Talegaon, Maharashtra.
 Irungattukottai Plant has a capacity of 850,000 vehicles per annum.

 R&D centre

 Hyundai Motor India Engineering (HMIE) is a fully owned subsidiary of Hyundai Motor Company, South Korea, which is located at Hyderabad, Telangana.
 HMIL established HMIE in November 2006 and contributed to the development of Hyundai Motors' popular new models for the Indian market starting with the Eon and followed now by the "i" series, and also in SUV segments like the Creta.
 Hyundai Motors' other overseas R&D centres are located in the United States, Germany, Japan, Korea, and China.

 Global Quality Centre

 Indian Quality Centre (INQC) is one of five quality centres worldwide, along with those in the US, China, Europe and Middle East.

 The India centre located at Faridabad, Haryana will conduct durability studies of existing models and benchmark parts and systems for constant improvement.

 The key activity of the centre is to "contribute in new car development from pilot stage to create quality product with zero defect".

 The centre will also be responsible for ensuring "top level safety quality" through proactive customer oriented management system and understanding feedback from them to eliminate potential risks.
 The centre also has an objective to study market conditions and other Asia Pacific regions to develop new cars and adapt strategies for continuous product quality improvement.

 The company opened a training centre at the facility.
 It will have its own body and paint unit.
 The new service training will ensure overall skill development of entire service profile of dealer manpower.